aztfmods/terraform-azurerm-vnet/README.md

 The below features are made available:

 - network security group on each subnet with multiple rules
-- service endpoint, delegation
+- service endpoints and delegations
-- terratest is used to validate different integrations
+- terratest for validation
 - diagnostic logs integration
 - ddos protection plan integration
+- route table support with multiple user defined routes

 The below examples shows the usage when consuming the module: